joshuar/bashpass/README.md

   (using the **LANG** environment variable).
 * `-b` : *bracketize* the words in the password (i.e., put a random set of brackets around each of the words).
+* `-s` : *surround* the password with extra symbol characters (i.e., add a symbol on the front and end of the password).

 ### Using your own word list ###